Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/TROUBLESHOOTING.md

 ### Partition ownership changes frequently

-When the number of EventProcessorClient instances changes (i.e. added or removed), the running instances try to load-balance partitions between themselves.
+When the number of EventHubConsumerClient instances changes (i.e. added or removed), the running instances try to load-balance partitions between themselves.
 For a few minutes after the number of processors changes, partitions are expected to change owners.
 Once balanced, partition ownership should be stable and change infrequently.
 If partition ownership is changing frequently when the number of processors is constant, this likely indicates a problem.
 It is recommended that a GitHub issue with logs and a repro be filed in this case.

 ### "...current receiver '<RECEIVER_NAME>' with epoch '0' is getting disconnected"